ITensor/website/docs/book/itensor_basics.md

 because this could lead to a very large output.

-To see the non-zero elements resulting from our earlier calls to `.set`, we can print this ITensor using the `PrintData` macro, which prints both the indices and the non-zero elements:
+To see the non-zero elements resulting from our earlier calls to `.set`, we can use the `PrintData` macro, which prints both the indices and the non-zero elements:

     PrintData(T);